What is a graduated payment mortgage What is a graduated payment mortgage?

 The final result

 The greatest risk of a GPM is that their income could not increase as fast as expected.
-If this happens, it will remain with mortgage payments that are increasingly high, and there is no way to pay them.
+If this happens, it will maintain mortgage payments that are increasingly high, and there is no way to pay them.
 If you are considering a GPM, the best thing you can do to minimize this risk is to make the calculations.
 If your profits grow in the way you expected, make sure you can still pay the mortgage in the future years.

 Leave a Comment